 The Tier Metric Correlator enables you to identify load and performance anomalies across all nodes in a tier.
 Suppose you have a tier composed of a cluster of nodes running on containers or servers.
 You expect all the nodes to behave exactly the same under the same load conditions.
 How can you monitor this cluster for anomalies and outliers?
-The Tier Metric Correlator makes it easy to answer the following questions:
+You can use the Tier Metric Correlator to answer the following questions:

 - Are all the nodes behaving within the expected band of performance, or do some nodes have outliers (slow calls, stalls, and errors)?

 - In what time windows, and on which nodes, are these outliers occurring?

 - Are outliers associated with a specific node cluster—for example, a cluster running a canary release?

 - Are any resource issues (such as high CPU I/O or paging) correlated with these outliers?

 - Are calls getting distributed evenly across all nodes in the tier?

 - Use Tier Metric Correlation to quickly identify balances and imbalances in the distribution of calls across all nodes in a tier.

 - Use Tier Metric Correlation to monitor and troubleshoot a canary deployment scenario.
 This example shows how you can easily compare performance across node clusters, identify nodes with transaction outliers, and determine if any resource issues are causing these outliers.